xformerfhs/MatrixTranspose/README.md

 This is a small program that features a combined [Polybios (matrix) substitution](https://en.wikipedia.org/wiki/Polybius_square) and [transposition](https://en.wikipedia.org/wiki/Transposition_cipher) cipher.

+It is intended for educational purposes.
+It shows how cryptography works and how the security or insecurity of a cipher occurs.
+Modern ciphers like [ChaCha20-Poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305) or [AES-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) are far better suited for doing real encryption.

+Here is how the encryption in this program works:

 First each letter of the clear text is substituted by 2 or more letters (i.e. [fractionation](https://en.wikipedia.org/wiki/Transposition_cipher#Fractionation)) and then the letters of this substitution cipher are transposed a number of times.

-This has the effect that the character substitutions are widely separated from each other, making it very hard to crack the cipher.
+This has the effect that the characters of the multi-letter-substitutions are ripped apart, making it very hard to crack the cipher.
 I.e. it is hard if the clear text is long and there are at least two transpositions with very long random passwords.

-A failed cipher of this kind was the German [ADFG(V)X cipher](https://en.wikipedia.org/wiki/ADFGVX_cipher) used during World War I.
+An example of this cipher was the German [ADFG(V)X cipher](https://en.wikipedia.org/wiki/ADFGVX_cipher) used during World War I.
-It failed because the matrix substitution is easily cracked and there was only one transposition with short passwords.

 The cipher needs two categories of passwords: